AdaK-NER: An Adaptive Top-K Approach for Named Entity Recognition with Incomplete Annotations: Experiments

 \subsection{Experiment Setup}

-{\bf Evaluation Metrics} To quantitatively assess the performance and understand the details of competing NER models for incomplete data, we consider the following performance metrics: Precision ($P$), Recall ($R$), and balanced F-score ($F_1$) \citep{beitzel2006understanding}.
-These metrics are calculated based on the true entities and the entities recognized by NER model. $F_1$ score is the main index to evaluate the final NER models of baselines and our approach.
+\paragraph{Evaluation Metrics.} We consider the following performance metrics: Precision ($P$), Recall ($R$), and balanced F-score ($F_1$).
+These metrics are calculated based on the true entities and the recognized entities. $F_1$ score is the main metric to evaluate the final NER models of baselines and our approach.

-{\bf Baselines} We consider several strong baselines to compare with the proposed methods, including BERT with conventional CRF (or CRF for abbreviation), BERT with Fuzzy CRF, and BERT with weighted CRF presented by \citet{jie2019better}.
-Conventional CRF regards all unannotated tokens as O label to form complete paths, while Fuzzy CRF treats all possible paths compatible with the incomplete path with equal probability.
+\paragraph{Baselines.} We consider several strong baselines to compare with the proposed methods, including BERT with conventional CRF (or CRF for abbreviation) \cite{lafferty2001conditional}, BERT with Fuzzy CRF \cite{shang2018learning}, and BERT with weighted CRF presented by Jie~\shortcite{jie2019better}.
+CRF regards all unannotated tokens as O label to form complete paths, while Fuzzy CRF treats all possible paths compatible with the incomplete path with equal probability.
 Weighted CRF assigns an estimated distribution to all possible paths derived from the incomplete path to train the model.

-{\bf Training Details} We employ BERT model \citep{devlin2018bert} as the neural architecture for baselines and our approach.
-Specifically, we use pretrained Chinese BERT with whole word masking \citep{cui2019cross} for the Chinese datasets and pretrained BERT with case-preserving WordPiece \citep{devlin2018bert} for CoNLL 2003 English dataset.
+\paragraph{Training details.} We employ BERT model \cite{devlin2018bert} as the neural architecture for baselines and our AdaK-NER.
+Specifically, we use pretrained Chinese BERT with whole word masking \cite{cui2019cross} for the Chinese datasets and pretrained BERT with case-preserving WordPiece \cite{devlin2018bert} for CoNLL-2003 English dataset.
 Unless otherwise specified, we set the hyperparameter over [top $K$] as 5 by default for illustrative purposes.
-More experiment setup and training details are provided in Supplementary.
+Based on the fact that a larger $k$-fold value has a negligible effect \cite{jie2019better}, we choose to split the training data into $2$ folds ({\it i.e.}, $k=2$).
+We initialize $q$ distribution by assign each unannotated token as O label to form complete paths, and iteratively updated $q$ by k-fold cross-validation stacking.
+Empirically, we set the iteration number to 10, which is enough for our model to converge.